rpwang/SASjs/README.md

 Description: Sequence Analysis Suite on node.js

-//Comments:
+COMMENTS:
 Started as a free time project using Node.js.
-Hopefully will continue to for a long time!
+Hopefully will continue for a long time!
 Added: fasta2tab.js
-//9 october 2014
+DATE: 9 october 2014
 Added: fasta_summary.js

-//How to use SASjs
+HOW TO:
 1) Install node.js - recommend to use the recent version

 2) Install npm - recommend to use the recent version